by Susan Nelson, DVM

 Left hind outer leg below stifle: FeLV +/- any other antigen added with it, except rabies

 *All of these should be given subcutaneously (SQ) for easier detection of lumps should they form.

 **Injection sites of other medications should be recorded

 ***Every effort should be made to avoid giving vaccines between the shoulder blades.
-If a vaccine-associated sarcoma should develop there, it can not be completely removed.
+If an injection site sarcoma should develop there, it cannot be completely removed.

-In the event your cat is diagnosed with a vaccine-associated sarcoma, a consultation with a boarded oncologist is suggested before surgery or treatment is commenced.
+In the event your cat is diagnosed with an injection site sarcoma, a consultation with a boarded oncologist is suggested before surgery or treatment is commenced.
 This will give your cat the best chance for a successful outcome.

 Although we can check rabies titers, it is not considered a legal replacement for vaccination in most places.
 For these reasons, titer testing is not currently recommended for the general population of animals.
 This could change in the future as more information becomes available.
 It may be indicated, however, for animals that have had extreme reactions to vaccines or have diseases that may be worsened by vaccinating (i.e. immune-mediated hemolytic anemia).
 It is important to choose a lab for titer testing that has validated its test results.
 One must also check to make sure titers will be accepted by whomever enforces the rabies laws in their area.